johto89/OSEP-Tools-v2/README.md

     - Add `DisableLSA` script using my private notes
 - Patch the `x64_met_staged_reverseHttps*` payloads in `/bins` bc they don't work.
 The tcp do.
     - Notes in the Loaders_Shellcode readme
-- Compile all projects to single directory for ease of access
 - Integrate more of OSEP-Code-Snippets
 - Update `UACBypass.ps1`